elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

   - taxing consumption and not income; too small of a response
   - require people to save (e.g. CPP)
   - government saving, but can deficit spending on infrastructure work?
+  - savings rate can automatically increase if disposable income increases due to a non-zero marginal propensity to save
+    - reducing income tax rate
+    - lowering cost of necessities like shelter, food, clothing, transportation
+      - shelter costs can be reduced by:
+        - cutting red tape on new housing construction
+        - cutting taxes on new housing construction
+        - expanding zoning to allow mixed-use constructions that allow small businesses owners to live above their small business which would increase the money reinvested into the business by allowing the owner to temporarily pay themselves a lower wage
 - democracy
   - relative to dictatorships: less wars, better relations, pro-investment
   - economic growth?